WillBrock/wdio-test-reporter-service/README.md

 ```
 services: [['test-reporter', {
 	reporterOutputDir : `./testreporter`,          // This must match the outputDir from the wdio-test-reporter
-	apiUrl            : `app-api.testreporter.io` // Defaults to app-api.testreporter.io if none is set
+	apiUrl            : `app-api.testreporter.io`, // Defaults to app-api.testreporter.io if none is set
 	username          : `jenkins@foobar.com`,      // app.testreporter.io username
 	apiToken          : `12345`,                   // Found in the app.testreporter.io under your proifle section
 	projectId         : 123,                       // Only needed if using more than one project
-	codeVersion       : `2.8.10`,                 // The code version can also be set here
+	appVersion        : `2.8.10`,                  // The code version can also be set here
+	enableFlaky       : 1,                         // Will mark tests as flaky if it detects them based on previous runs
 }]],
 ```